101 Guide

 • S/MIME, as part of its paid enterprise accounts.

-Depending on whether you are using the standard or paid version of Gmail, there are slightly different methods for setting up and using the security for your emails and attachments.
+Whether you’re using the standard or paid version of Gmail, there are slightly different methods for setting up and using security for your emails and attachments.

 Encrypting Email Attachments with a Free Gmail Account